tsuru/tsuru/docs/understanding/architecture.rst

 The database component is a `MongoDB` server.

 Queue/Cache
 -----------

 The queue and cache component uses `Redis`.

 Gandalf
 -------

-`Gandalf` is a REST api to manage git repositories, users and provide access to them over SSH.
+`Gandalf` is a REST API to manage git repositories, users and provide access to them over SSH.

 Registry
 --------